vonsbuffet/vousbuffet/README.md

 All the ViB'c are defined via 4 functions:

-Ce : to create it.
+Ce - create it.

-Be : to change it for your specific use case.
+</br>Be - change it for your specific use case.

-Vee : to use it.
+</br>Vee - use it.

-Pec : to destroy it.
+</br>Pec - destroy it.

 # Look Around